 Cultural and Societal Pressures

 • Conformity: The desire to fit in can stifle authentic self-expression.
+Young adults may suppress aspects of their identity that are not socially validated, leading to internal conflict.

 • Expectations: Societal norms may dictate what is considered acceptable behavior and identity.
+For instance, traditional gender roles can limit exploration of nonbinary or fluid identities.

 Young adults often navigate these pressures while trying to establish their identities, leading to potential conflicts between societal expectations and personal beliefs.
+The result can be a state of identity diffusion or chronic moratorium, where the individual feels stuck between who they are and who they think they should be.

 Mental Health Considerations